MuhammadFarag/hello-go/README.md

 }
 ```

 We notice that we have two *anonymous* fields, one of type `person` and the other of type `int`.
-The question now, how do you access those?
-The field names are implicit and they are the same as the type.
+The question now is, how do you access those?
+The field names are implicit and they are same as the type.

 ```go
 p := player{person{"jack", 23}, "game", 1}